Pavilion: Classical architecture

 Externally, pavilions may be emphasised by any combination of a change in height, profile (a flat facade may end in round pavilions, or flat ones that project out), colour, material, and ornament.
 Internally they may be part of a rectangular block, or only connected to the main block by a thin section of building.
 The two 18th-century English country houses of Houghton Hall and Holkham Hall illustrate these different approaches in turn.

 In the Place des Vosges (1605–1612), Paris, twin pavilions mark the centers of the north and south sides of the square.
 They are named the Pavillon du Roi (“king’s pavilion”) and the Pavillon de la Reine (“queen’s pavilion”), though no royal personage ever lived in the square.
 With their triple archways, they function like gatehouses that give access to the privileged space of the square.
 French gatehouses had been built in the form of such pavilions in the preceding century.

 Other uses

-In some areas, a pavilion is a term for a hunting lodge.
+In some areas, a pavilion is a hunting lodge.
 The Pavillon de Galon in Luberon, France, is a typical 18th-century aristocratic hunting pavilion.
 The pavilion, located on the site of an old Roman villa, includes a garden à la française, which was used by the guests for receptions.